-Meghalaya, the abode of clouds, offers a myriad of sights, food, activities and festivals to the tourists.
+Meghalaya, the abode of clouds, offers tourists many sights, food, activities, and festivals.
 Not only for these, but tourists also throng here to explore top tourist attractions in Meghalaya.
-Out of many, the two gems namely Cherrapunji and Shillong make the state truly a wonderland.
+Out of many, the two gems, namely Cherrapunji and Shillong, make the state truly a wonderland.
 The land of simple yet so lively and amusing natives, Meghalaya is a jewel in the crown of Northeast India.

-The sublime beauty of places to visit in Meghalaya and the state itself spellbound the visitors.
-Read on to more about the place which takes you in a different world altogether.
+The sublime beauty of places to visit in Meghalaya and the state spellbound the visitors.
+Read on to learn more about the place which takes you into a different world altogether.

 Top Places to Visit in Cherrapunji